IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 functionality).
 Review the ImageGrabDemo.py file and the XML file in conjunction.
 You can set properties or get property values by first creating a camera instance and then calling the 'property_getset' command.
 Where the second argument is populated, the function will attempt to set a value for the property in question.
 If you call 'property_getset' without a value, then it will get the stored value.
-This API DOES work in Windows AND I've tested it; although there are a few little buggy issues I need to work on  A good place to start is to
+This API DOES work in Windows AND I've tested it; although there are a few little buggy issues that need work.

 ### Known Issues
-- For Linix, the software and driver from ContrasTech is confirmed to work up to Ubuntu 20.04.
+- For Linux, the software and driver from ContrasTech is confirmed to work up to Ubuntu 20.04.
 On October 2020, I checked with
 ContrasTech support and they only supported up to 16.04, but I currently run on 20.04 (as of Feb 2022) and haven't noticed any issues.
 - Works in Windows although I've found on occasion that the API fails to get the software trigger to go.
 As a result, image grab fails.
 The workaround seems to be to close your IDE and try again or restart.
 I will provide a fix when I confirm